huseyinbiyik/awesome-books/README.md

 # Awesome Books

-> Awesome Books is an application which you can add, delete and display your awesome books!
+> A single page web application which you can save and list your favourite books.
+Built with vanilla JavaScript and localStorage.

 ## Built With